Nonconserved critical dynamics of the two-dimensional Ising model as a surface kinetic roughening process: Dynamic Renormalization Group

 \subsection{Coarse-graining}

 The next step involves a coarse-graining by separating Fourier modes into slow ($\hat{\phi}^{<}(q)=\hat{\phi}(q)$ for $0<q<\Lambda/b$) and fast ($\hat{\phi}^{>}(q)=\hat{\phi}(q)$ for $\Lambda/b<q<\Lambda$) modes for the $\hat{\phi}$ and $\hat{\zeta}$ fields, where $b>0$ is an arbitrary constant.
-Equation \eqref{eq:fourier_shorthand} is then split into separate equations for the slow and the fast modes.
 At this point, it is very convenient to introduce the diagrammatic notation, to simplify further steps: \begin{itemize} \item A thick line stands for the field $\hat{\phi}$. \item A thin line stands for the zeroth order approximation $\hat{\phi}_0$.
-Note that, according to Eq.\ \eqref{eq:phi0}, this contribution is proportional to a noise term. \item A thin line with an arrow represents a free propagator $G_0 (\textbf{q},\omega)$. \item A vertex stands for the double integral and the parameter $(-u)$.
-Momentum $\textbf{q}$ must be conserved at every vertex. \item Fast (slow) modes are represented by slashed (unslashed) lines. \end{itemize}
+According to Eq.\ \eqref{eq:phi0}, this contribution is proportional to a noise term. \item A thin line with an arrow represents a free propagator $G_0 (\textbf{q},\omega)$. \item A vertex stands for the double integral and the parameter $(-u)$.
+Wave vector $\textbf{q}$ must be conserved at every vertex. \item Fast (slow) modes are represented by slashed (unslashed) lines. \end{itemize}

 Hence, the equations for the slow and fast modes can be represented diagrammatically as in Fig.\ \ref{fig:split_eq_diag}.

 Next, fast modes are expanded in a perturbation series in powers of the nonlinear coupling parameter $u$ as